aneevel/go-wc/README.md

 - Byte Count Flag - Default option, simply provide -c to get the byte count of a file
 - Line Count Flag - provide -l to get the number of lines in a file
+- Word Count Flag - provide -w to get the number of words in a file